 Life insurance: Is it for me?

-The purpose of life insurance is to provide a cash sum to your dependents – your partner or children for example – if you died or were diagnosed with a critical illness.
-To help you decide if it’s right for you, here are some scenarios when life insurance should be considered…
+The purpose of life insurance is to provide a cash sum to your dependents – your partner or children for example – if you died or were diagnosed with a terminal illness.
+To help you decide if it’s right for you, here are some scenarios when life insurance should be considered...

 Scenario #1: You have children